XRPLF/xrpl-dev-portal/content/concepts/transactions/transaction-malleability.md

 An ECDSA signature consists of two integers, called R and S. The secp256k1 _group order_, called N, is a constant value for all secp256k1 signatures.
 Specifically, N is the value `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141`.
 For any given signature `(R,S)`, the signature `(R, N-S)` (that is, using N minus S in place of S) is also valid.

-Thus, to have _fully_ canonical signatures, one must choose which of the two possibilities is preferred and declare the other to be invalid.
+To have _fully_ canonical signatures, you must choose which of the two possibilities is preferred and declare the other to be invalid.
 The creators of the XRP Ledger decided arbitrarily to prefer the _smaller_ of the two possible values, `S` or `N-S`.
 A transaction is considered _fully canonical_ if it uses the preferred (smaller) value of `S`, and follows all the normal rules for being canonical.
 To calculate a fully-canonical ECDSA signature, one must compare S and N-S to determine which is smaller, then use that value in the `Signature` field of the transaction.

 With the RequireFullyCanonicalSig amendment (enabled in 2020), all transactions must use _fully canonical_ signatures only.

-Between 2014 and 2020, the XRP Ledger was compatible with legacy software that did not always generate fully canonical signatures, but used a flag on transactions called [**`tfFullyCanonicalSig`**](transaction-common-fields.md#global-flags) to protect compatible software from transaction malleability.
+Between 2014 and 2020, the XRP Ledger was compatible with legacy software that did not always generate fully canonical signatures, but used a flag on transactions called [**`tfFullyCanonicalSig`**](transaction-common-fields.html#global-flags) to protect compatible software from transaction malleability.
 This flag, which compatible signing software enables by default, required that the transaction use a _fully-canonical_ signature to be valid.
 Now that the RequireFullyCanonicalSig amendment is enabled, the flag is no longer necessary, but there is no harm in enabling it anyway.

 ### Malleability with Multi-Signatures